bparanj/crystal/computer/electronics/design/thermoelectric-effect.md

 1.  child :
 Imagine you have two special blocks.
 When one block gets hot and the other stays cool, they can make a tiny bit of electricity!
-It's like magic, but it's actually science.
+It's like magic, but it's ly science.
 We can use this to make little lights glow or even to keep our drinks cold in a special cooler.

 2.  teenager :
 The thermoelectric effect is when we can create electricity from a temperature difference, or use electricity to create a temperature difference.
 It happens in special materials called semiconductors.
 When one side is hot and the other is cold, tiny particles called electrons move from the hot side to the cold side, creating an electric current.
 We can use this effect to generate power from heat or to make small, quiet coolers without any moving parts.